Python-GIS-book/site/source/part1/chapter-01/md/03-for-loops.md

 countries = ['Finland', 'Sweden', 'Norway', 'Iceland', 'Denmark']
 ```

 As you can see we have 5 cities and 5 corresponding counties.
-Can you print out each pair using a single for loop?
+Let's print out each pair using a single for loop.

 ```python
 for i in range(len(cities)):